MicrosoftDocs/entra-docs/docs/architecture/deployment-scenario-remote-access.md

 #### Provision groups to Active Directory

 We recommend group provisioning to Active Directory with [Microsoft Entra Cloud Sync](../identity/hybrid/cloud-sync/how-to-configure-entra-to-active-directory.md).
 If you use Connect Sync, switch your configuration to Cloud Sync.
 The [Prerequisites for Microsoft Entra Cloud Sync in Microsoft Entra ID](../identity/hybrid/cloud-sync/how-to-prerequisites.md?tabs=public-cloud) and [How to install the Microsoft Entra provisioning agent](../identity/hybrid/cloud-sync/how-to-install.md) articles provide detailed instructions.
-Group writeback with Microsoft Entra Connect Public Preview availability ends June 30, 2021.
+Group Writeback v2 in Microsoft Entra Connect Sync will no longer be available after June 30, 2024.

 Follow these steps to configure Microsoft Entra Cloud sync: